Skip to Main Content

 Researching special collections and archives in or about China?
 This site will describe both physical and digital repositories.

-Search the NYU Shanghai Library Catalog
+Search NYU Shanghai Library Resources

 Citing and Quoting from Unpublished Manuscripts and Archival Collections